Adrodoc/claiming-heads/README.md

-     Download the JAR file containing the latest Version of [Wizards of Lua Modification](https://minecraft.curseforge.com/projects/wizards-of-lua/files) and place it into the "mods" directory of your Minecraft server.
+     Download the JAR file containing the latest Version of [Wizards of Lua Modification](https://minecraft.curseforge.com/projects/wizards-of-lua/files) and place it into the `mods` directory of your Minecraft server.

 3. **Install Claiming Heads Spell Pack**